-APPENDIX II SCOTTISH BORDERS COUNCIL LOCAL REVIEW BODY DECISION NOTICE APPEAL UNDER SECTION 43A (8) OF THE TOWN AND COUNTRY PLANNING (SCOTLAND) ACT 1997 THE TOWN AND COUNTRY PLANNING (SCHEMES OF DELEGATION AND LOCAL REVIEW PROCEDURE) (SCOTLAND) REGULATIONS 2013 Local Review Reference: 17/00004/RREF Planning Application Reference: 16/01422/FUL Development Proposal: Erection of cattle building with welfare accommodation Location: Field No 0328 Kirkburn, Cardrona Applicant: Cleek Poultry Ltd DECISION The Local Review Body (LRB) upholds the decision of the appointed officer and refuses planning permission for the reasons set out in this decision notice and on the following grounds: - The application is contrary to Policies PMD2, EP5 and ED7 of the Scottish Borders Local Development Plan 2016 and Supplementary Planning Policies relating to Special Landscape Area 2-Tweed Valley in that the proposed building will be prominent in height, elevation and visibility within the landscape and will have a significant detrimental impact on the character and quality of the designated landscape. - The application is contrary to Policies PMD2 and ED7 of the Scottish Borders Local Development Plan 2016 in that it has not been adequately demonstrated that there is an overriding justification for the proposed building that would justify an exceptional permission for it in this rural location and, therefore, the development would appear as unwarranted development in the open countryside.
-The proposed building is not of a design or scale that appears suited either to the proposed use for which it is intended or the size of the holding on which it would be situated, which further undermines the case for justification in this location. - The application is contrary to Policy EP8 of the Scottish Borders Local Development Plan 2016 in that it has not been adequately demonstrated that the building would not have an adverse impact on the setting of the archaeological site of Our Lady's Church and Churchyard adjoining the application site.
-The application is contrary to Policy ED7 of the Scottish Borders Local Development Plan 2016 in that it has not been adequately demonstrated that any traffic generated by the proposal can access the site without detriment to road safety.
-DEVELOPMENT PROPOSAL The application relates to the erection of a cattle building with welfare accommodation at Kirkburn, Cardrona.
+APPENDIX III SCOTTISH BORDERS COUNCIL LOCAL REVIEW BODY DECISION NOTICE APPEAL UNDER SECTION 43A (8) OF THE TOWN AND COUNTRY PLANNING (SCOTLAND) ACT 1997 THE TOWN AND COUNTRY PLANNING (SCHEMES OF DELEGATION AND LOCAL REVIEW PROCEDURE) (SCOTLAND) REGULATIONS 2013 Local Review Reference: 17/00009/RREF Planning Application Reference: 16/01507/FUL Development Proposal: Erection of machinery storage building Location: Field No 0328 Kirkburn, Cardrona Applicant: Cleek Poultry Ltd DECISION The Local Review Body (LRB) varies the decision of the appointed officer and refuses planning permission for the reasons set out in this decision notice and on the following grounds: - The application is contrary to Policies PMD2, ED7 and EP5 of Scottish Borders Local Development Plan 2016 and Supplementary Planning Policies relating to Special Landscape Area 2-Tweed Valley in that the proposed building will be prominent in height, elevation and visibility within the landscape, will be poorly visually related to the existing buildings adjoining and will have a significant detrimental impact on the character and quality of the designated landscape. - 2 The application is contrary to Policies PMD2 and ED7 of Scottish Borders Local Development Plan 2016 in that it has not been adequately demonstrated that there is an overriding justification for the proposed building that would justify an exceptional permission for it in this rural location and, therefore, the development would appear as unwarranted development in the open countryside.
+The proposed building and use are not of a scale or purpose that appear related to the nature or size of the holding on which the building would be situated, which further undermines the case for justification in this location. - 3 The application is contrary to Policy ED7 of the Scottish Borders Local Development Plan 2016 in that it has not been adequately demonstrated that any traffic generated by the proposal can access the site without detriment to road safety.
+DEVELOPMENT PROPOSAL The application relates to the erection of a machinery storage building at Kirkburn, Cardrona.
 The application drawings consisted of the following drawings: Plan Type Plan Reference No.

-Site Plan 19670 General Arrangement 19671
+Site Plan 19681 General Arrangement 19680

 PRELIMINARY MATTERS

-The Local Review Body considered the review, which had been competently made, under section 43A (8) of the Town & Country Planning (Scotland) Act 1997 at its meeting on 20^{th} March 2017.
+The Local Review Body considered the review, which had been competently made, under section 43A (8) of the Town & Country Planning (Scotland) Act 1997 at its meeting on 17th April 2017.

 After examining the review documentation at that meeting, which included: a) Notice of Review; b) Officer's Report; c) Papers referred to in Report; d) Consultations and e) List of policies, the LRB concluded that it had sufficient information to determine the review and proceeded to consider the case.
-In coming to its conclusion the LRB considered the request from the applicant for further written submissions and one or more hearing session.

 REASONING

 The determining issues in this Review were: